schmidt73/bcb-experiments/experiment1/README.md

 ## Outputs

-Significant modules for each cluster file are located at the same path with the file extension modified to ".sig".
+Significant modules for each cluster file are located at the same path with the file extension modified to "\_sig".

 Deanonymized cluster files for network N with ran with k clusters are located at: outputs/spectral/netN/k.out.